danlyke/nodejspresentation/presentation.md

 ## Standing on the feet of giants

+- Express
+- Anyauth
 - ShareJS - live concurrent editing
 - LiveDB - database joiner/controller
 - Derby
 - Meteor
 - Bla bla bla

+---

+## Application in the Browser

+- Minimize round-trips
+- Avoid re-sending lots of HTML, just JSON
+- Became the dominant mode, then abandoned (Twitter, etc).
+- Same templates server and browser side, hybrid solutions.

+Hybrid solutions render HTML, send that HTML across along with enough JavaScript to use that HTML as a template.
+This gives super fast initial page rendering, and then allows JSON thereafter.

 ---